 0 for a certain severity or rule, Veracode evaluates applications with findings that violate the rule immediately as not passing the policy.

 When a grace period approaches its expiration date, Veracode sends a notification to the team associated with the application.
+When you apply a new policy to the application, Veracode recalculates the grace period due date for findings.

 For more information specific to Veracode SCA rules, see Apply Grace Periods to Veracode SCA Policy Rules.